What is Functional Diagnostic Medicine?

 What should you expect with acupuncture?

 As a general guideline, we will know if acupuncture is going to help you within the first several treatments.
 Many patients experience positive results after their first session.
-The length and course of your treatment will vary depending on your diagnosis and how long you have had the problem.
 A common misconception is that you must “believe” in acupuncture in order for it to work.
 As with Western medicine, acupuncture will work equally with those who believe and those who do not.
 It is interesting to note that acupuncture is widely and effectively used in veterinary medicine, and animals are not able to judge or assess the efficacy of treatment.